ahmedkhaeld/learn-go/README.md

 ahead and throw that away.

-this can be valuable if you need some kind of a fixed offset.
+this can be valuable if you need some kind of fixed offset.
 ```go
 package main